Rear-foot, mid-foot or fore-foot. Is there an ideal strike technique in running?

 When the foot strikes the ground in a rear-foot strike pattern, the heel first absorbs the impact forces generated during the landing phase of the gait cycle.
 The ankle then dorsiflexes (ankle movement that points the foot towards you), allowing the foot to roll forward onto the mid-foot and forefoot.
 This rolling motion involves an eccentric contraction of the calf muscles, which helps to control the rate of pronation (foot rolling in) and absorb shock.

 Rear-foot striking is associated with a greater vertical ground reaction force at the heel, which can cause a braking effect that increases the metabolic cost of running.
 It is also associated with higher impact forces at the knee joint, which potentially increases the risk of knee injuries such as patellofemoral pain syndrome.
+Explore our resources for tips on health and wellness at Hong Kong Sports Clinic.

 Advantages